Rice Bran Oil - is it really "The Healthy Oil"?

 Is this the all-in-one cooking oil solution?

-Not exactly.
-Bulk polyunsaturated oils such as sunflower, safflower, canola and corn are dangerous to our health for various reasons - and should be completely avoided.
-Rice bran oil definitely has some advantages over other cooking oils.
-It is one of the better choices of all the bulk cooking oils available.
-However it should still be used sparingly, because it contains way too much omega-6 linoleic acid.
+No. Bulk, low cost polyunsaturated oils such as rice bran oil, sunflower, safflower, canola and corn are dangerous to our health for various reasons – and should be completely avoided.
+High-quality cold-pressed versions of these oils may be OK in small quantities.
+They should be used sparingly, because they contain way too much omega-6 linoleic acid.

 Problems with fats and oils